JimSeker/ui-compose/Basic/README.md

 `ScreenDemoSimple` is very loosely based on fragmentDemoSimple.
 The example shows how to create and use multiple "screens", which is simliar in nature to a android's concept of a fragment.

+`DrawerDemoSimple` is very simple ModalNavigationDrawer (android: drawerlayout) demo with 3 screens.

+`PagerDemoSimple` is a very simple HorizontalPager (or VerticalPager) demo with 3 screens.
+Android view version would be a viewpager.

 ---